You are listening to the Sean Hannity Radio Show Podcast.

 Give me two or three possibilities.

-It's titled Is Trump Entering the Killbox.
+It's titled, Is Trump Entering the Killbox?

-Here is here's what happens, I think.
+Here's what happens, I think.

 Who?

-Who's gonna fire him?
+Who's going to fire him?

 He's already indicated he would resign rather than do it.

-That will leave his entire staff right there inside the uh government of Donald Trump, and Trump will have to be have to get a new attorney general who will not be improved unless he agrees to name a new special prosecutor.
+And Trump will have to get a new attorney general who will not be improved unless he agrees to name a new special prosecutor.

-I don't see anybody, I don't see any sense of fair play on Mueller's part.
+I don't see any sense of fair play on Mueller's part.

-I think that's exactly correct.
+I think that's exactly true.

 But isn't it that he really wants his big target as the president, and if he can't get him, he'll get as much collateral damage as possible.

-And and if at the end of the day, through all the subpoenas and all their hard work, and you and I both know that a lot of bullying tactics are used by some of these people.
+And if at the end of the day, through all the subpoenas and all their hard work, and you and I both know that a lot of bullying tactics are used by some of these people.

 Sure.